 How to create a wood ash glaze

 It makes sense to maximize the percentage of wood ash.
 Since different batches and types of wood ash have drastically different chemistries how can you have a glaze have a high percentage?
-This glaze was the product of a development project, a series test recipes having the objective of maximizing the percentage of ash.
-Obviously, it contains a little iron to stain it brown, this brings out the variegation better.
+This glaze was the product of preparing a large ash batch and a project to develop a glaze specifically from it.
+This one contains a little iron to stain it brown, this brings out the variegation better.
 Ash generally contains low percentages of Al2O3, a critical oxide needed for stable glass development.
-I added kaolin (about 20%) to suspend the slurry (it supplies Al2O3 also).
-Ashes contain lots of fluxing oxides, but they still may need a little help to melt a glaze at cone 6, I added feldspar (it also supplies needed Al2O3).
-If that is not enough, I add a little gerstley borate or a borax frit like Ferro 3124.
+I added kaolin (about 20%), it suspends the slurry and supplies Al2O3.
+Ashes contain lots of fluxing oxides, but they still may need a little help to melt a glaze at cone 6, so I added feldspar (it also supplies needed Al2O3 also).
+If that is not enough flux, I add a little gerstley borate or a borax frit.
 If crazing occurs silica is needed.
 In the end I got a recipe with about 50% ash.

 Plainsman M332 with a wood ash glaze fired at cone 6.
 By Tony Hansen.

 The pattern was painted using wax resist and the glaze applied by pouring.